aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-forms/acroforms/_index.md

 - [Posting AcroForm Data](/pdf/net/posting-acroform-data/) -  import and export form data to and XML file.
 - [Import and Export Data](/pdf/net/import-and-export-data/) -  import and export data using Form Class.
 - [Remove Forms from PDF](/pdf/net/remove-form/) -  remove Text based on subtype/form, delete all forms.
+- [Import and Export Data in JSON](/pdf/net/export-import-json/) -  import and export data with JSON

 <script type="application/ld+json">
 {